 Abstract

-In this article we intend to provide a descriptive account of late polymathy emergence among scientists and other highly specialized professionals.
-We expect that detailed studies will follow leading to theoretical models of life-span decision patterns between creative individuals with a broad range of interests.
-Inspired in the "four c-creativity model" (Kaufman and Beghetto, 2009), we contemplate multi-disciplinary experiences and propose categorizing individuals with expertise and interest in several diverse fields as "small-p polymath" and as "bbig-P polymaths" (p-polymaths and P-polymaths).
-We show paradigmatic examples of how personal and situational determinants may induce specialized professional individuals (mainly p-polymaths) to postpone expression of their diversified avocations until late in their professional lifespan.
+This article provides a descriptive account of late polymathy emergence among scientists and other highly specialized professionals.
+We expect this to lead to detailed studies that will produce theoretical models of life span decision patterns among creative individuals with a broad range of interests.
+Inspired by the Four C Model of Creativity, we contemplate multidisciplinary experiences and propose categorizing individuals with expertise and interest in several diverse fields as “small-p polymaths” and “Big-P polymaths” (p-polymaths and P-polymaths).
+We show paradigmatic examples of how personal and situational determinants may induce specialized professional individuals (mainly p-polymaths) to postpone expression of their diversified avocations until late in their professional life.
 In many cases, late polymathy is expressed approaching retirement.
-We consider the plausibility that polymath professional researchers gravitate into active engagement in the arts.
+We consider the plausibility of the contention that polymath professional researchers gravitate toward active engagement in the arts.

-Introduction
+Late Polymathy Emergence

-Works made by homo sapiens since the Upper Paleolithic times, such as Cave art as those found in Lascaux and Chauvet caves in France, have an uncontested art status (Davies, 2015).
-It seems then that already 40,000 years ago, there already were, among our human ancestors, artists (Curtis, 2007).
-Nobody cares whether these artists were professional or amateurs, educated or self-taught, their artefacts or images being the result of a serious or casual leisure activity.
-In fact, we tend to believe that art making was, over all times, one of the defining characteristics of human species (Morris-Kay, 2010).
+Works made by Homo sapiens since the Upper Paleolithic times, such as the cave art found in Lascaux and Chauvet caves in France, have an uncontested status as art (Davies, 2015).
+It seems that even 40,000 years ago there already were, among our human ancestors, artists (Curtis, 2007).
+Nobody cares whether these artists were professional or amateur, educated or self-taught, or if their artifacts or images were the result of a serious or casual leisure activity.
+In fact, we tend to believe that art-making is, and has been throughout time, one of the defining characteristics of the human species (Morris-Kay, 2010).

-Can one infer from that, that in our days wherever a human community exist there is somebody making art?
+Can such a contention lead one to infer that, in our time, wherever a human community exists there is somebody making art?
 Surely not.
-What is more compelling is the question of significance: Was really artmaking, in prehistoric times with very low life expectancy and demographic instability, essential for survival?
+What is more compelling is the question of significance: Was art-making, in prehistoric times with very short life expectancy and demographic instability, really essential for survival?
 In what sense?
-Survivability in the context of human species evolutionary history is understood today by account of the fact that engagement with creativity and particularly with the arts was (and is) an integral and necessary adaptive component of a common human nature (Dissanayake, 2008).
+Survivability in the context of human species’ evolutionary history is understood today with reference to the fact that engagement with creativity, and particularly with the arts, was (and is) an integral and necessary adaptive component of a common human nature (Dissanayake, 2008).

-Generation of new ideas or concepts, implementation of novel artefacts, formulation of original and unknown processes, discovering rules and mechanisms in the dynamic evolution in nature, transforming objects, decorating, inventing stories, are just a few examples of human activity regarded as creative achievements.
-The three main scenes in which such activities developed are: art, science, and technology.
-To be considered "creative", the idea, artefact, process, or theory was always required to be original (novel), appropriate, and (except in the arts) useful (Sawyer, 2003).
+Generating new ideas or concepts, implementing novel artifacts, formulating original and unknown processes, discovering rules and mechanisms in the dynamic evolution of nature, transforming objects, decorating, and inventing stories are just a few examples of human activities that are regarded as creative achievements.
+The three main fields in which such activities developed are art, science, and technology.
+To be considered creative, the idea, artifact, process, or theory must be original (novel), appropriate, and (except in the arts) useful (Sawyer, 2003).

-A large number of studies were devoted to creativity during the last century, in particular after a seminal talk presented by Guilford at the American Psychological Association, in 1950 (Guilford, 1950).
-Early psychological studies focused on the mental processes (including sub-conscious and un-conscious experiences) of creative individuals.
-The social context of the creativity process was later incorporated into the modelling (Feldman, 1974).
+A large number of studies have been devoted to creativity during the last century, in particular after a seminal talk presented by Guilford at the American Psychological Association in 1950 (Guilford, 1950).
+Early psychological studies focused on the mental processes (including subconscious and unconscious experiences) of creative individuals.
+The social context of the creativity process was later incorporated into the modeling thereof (Feldman, 1974).

-More recently, creativity has been conceptualized as a system in which the process is not the result of a single creator, but of an interaction between three elements: a domain of knowledge, an individual, and a field.
-The individual creator draws from experiences, codes, traditions, emotions related to his cultural context (the domain) may use her imaginative skills to implement some novelty, to be appreciated, judged, or rejected by the social environment (the field) (Csikszentmihalyi, 1999).
+More recently, creativity has been conceptualized as a system, in which the process is the result not of a single creator but of an interaction between three elements: a domain of knowledge, an individual, and a field.
+The individual creator draws from experiences, codes, traditions, and emotions related to the cultural context (the domain), and may use imaginative skills to implement some novelty to be appreciated, judged, or rejected by the social environment (the field) (Csikszentmihalyi, 1999).